📄 InterBering Library – Media News, Articles, Studies & Historical Publications (1906–2025)

 Strategic Research Fund “Siberian Club,” Siberian Federal University (Krasnoyarsk, SibFU, 2017).

-In this paper, Fyodo G. Soloview presents a strategic vision for the economic development of Siberia and the Russian Far East in the context of global trade integration.
+In this paper, Fyodor G. Soloview presents a strategic vision for the economic development of Siberia and the Russian Far East in the context of global trade integration.
 He argues that the transformation of this vast territory—located between Europe, Asia, and North America—would have an inevitable and far-reaching impact on the entire world economy.
 The study highlights Siberia’s unique geographic and geopolitical position as the only region capable of uniting three continents through continuous rail and energy infrastructure.

 Soloview identifies the Bering Strait Tunnel as the central element of a future intercontinental transport corridor linking Russia and the United States.
 He emphasizes that the creation of such a corridor would convert Russia into a natural “supervisor” of international trade flows, integrating Europe, China, Japan, Korea, and North America through overland logistics rather than sea routes.
 In this scenario, the Russian Federation would assume a pivotal role similar to that of the Mediterranean region in ancient times—a geographic bridge enabling global commerce and cultural exchange.